darthcloud/BlueRetroWiki/BlueRetro-DIY-Build-Instructions.md

    See guide for more specific instruction: [Pairing Guide](https://github.com/darthcloud/BlueRetro/wiki/Controller-pairing-guide)

 # External SD card

+**Do not use this build type and the instruction below for DIY build, unless you really really want trouble.**

 ## Bill of materials
 * ESP32-DEVKITC-32D or ESP32-DEVKITC-32E with ESP-WROOM-32